Radiergummi/journeyman/README.md

 | `defaults` | `Object` | Any default configuration you might need for your plugin.
 Defaults to an empty hash. | No |

 > More properties will be added as the development continues.

-### Available properties and methods
-The plugin base class provides several API endpoints you can use to interact with the application, the console and the project itself.